bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

     that signal until activation occurred.
 There was no way to decide the soft fork was no longer needed.

-  - **Loose measurements and unpredictable activation times:** ISM activated whenever 950/1000 blocks signaled readiness.
-However, because Bitcoin block production is stochastic, a lucky set of miners with much less than 95% of the total network hashrate could sometimes produce 950 of the last 1,000 blocks, leading to premature activation.
-Additionally, not knowing the exact activation time in advance meant it was difficult for protocol developers, merchant system administrators, and mining pool operators to be available in the hours shortly after activation occurred in case there were any problems that needed a quick response.
+  - **Unpredictable activation times:** Not knowing the exact activation time in advance meant it was difficult for protocol developers, merchant system administrators, and mining pool operators to be available in the hours shortly after activation occurred in case there were any problems that needed a quick response.

   BIP9 versionbits attempted to solve these problems by using the block header version field as a bitfield.
 Bits in the field were used for